OAGi/Score/docs/user_guide/index.rst

 To discard a BIE:

-1. On the top menu of the page, click “BIE”.
+1. On the top menu of the page, click "BIE".

-2. Choose “View/Edit BIE” from the drop-down list.
+2. Choose "View/Edit BIE" from the drop-down list.

 3. `Search <#search-and-retrieve-a-bie>`__ and select one or more the BIEs you want to discard by clicking on the corresponding checkboxes.

-4. Click the “Discard” button at the top-right of the page.
+4. Click the "Discard" button at the top-right of the page.

 5. A Modal Dialog is displayed where you need to confirm your intention that the BIEs are going to be permanently removed.